gamamaru6005/OSCP-26/README.md

 I hope to pass the OSCP exam sometime in June.

 # Lab Progress as of 06/04/17
-The only box left to root in the labs is jack in Admin network.
+I've rooted every box in the Labs.
+Only thing left to do is to pass the exam in the next few weeks.

 ## Public Network